prasanganath/prasanganath/README.md

 I'm Sandun Wedage.
-I'm an Associate software engineer who develop Enterprices Java Applications.
+I'm a software engineer who develop Enterprices Java Applications.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on <a href = "https://www.intervest.lk/">Intervest Software Technologies</a>🌱
+- 🔭 Software Engineer🌱
 - 🌱 I’m currently learning Java,Golan
 - 👯 I’m looking to collaborate on Java and React Js projects🔭
 - 💬 Ask me about <a href= "https://prasanganath.github.io/">web</a>